JuliaHealth/KomaMRI.jl/docs/src/ui-details.md

 # Graphical User Interface

-This section is meant to explain some details about how to use the user interface of the **KomaMRI** package and the processes that happen internally while interacting with it.
+This section explains how to use the user interface of the **KomaMRI** package and the internal processes during interaction.

 ## Basic Workflow
 (You can also go to [analog steps using Scripts](programming-workflow.md#Basic-Workflow))

-As a general overview, you need to keep in mind the following steps when using KomaMRI:
+As a general overview, remember the following workflow steps when using KomaMRI:

-* Loading Simulation Inputs: Scanner, Phantom, Sequence
+* Loading Simulation Inputs: **Scanner**, **Phantom**, **Sequence**
 * Running Simulation
-* Reconstructing Image using MRIReco
+* Reconstructing Image using **MRIReco**

-In the following subsections, we will cover all the aforementioned steps.
-But first, open the Julia REPL and issue the following commands to include the **KomaMRI** package and launch the user interface:
+In the following subsections, we will cover all the mentioned steps.
+First, open the **Julia REPL** and enter the following commands to include the **KomaMRI** package and launch the user interface:
 ```julia-repl
 julia> using KomaMRI